Energy Transmission and Storage - SEF08

-This course introduces the main concepts of material and energy balances as applied to reactive and non-reactive systems, as well as the basic theory of vapour-liquid equilibrium.
-Its main aim is to equip the students with the skills for analysing and comparing chemical processes.
-It is a fundamentally applied course, through which students learn how to develop and analyse flow diagrams for various chemical processes.
+This module introduces the main concepts of material and energy balances as applied to reactive and non-reactive systems, as well as the basic theory of vapour-liquid equilibrium.
+Its main aim is to equip you with the skills for analysing and comparing chemical processes.
+It is a fundamentally applied course, through which you will learn how to develop and analyse flow diagrams for various chemical processes.

 Modelling of Biological Systems - CENG97022

 This course is offered as an option in the 4th year of the undergraduate programme, as well as the MSc programme .
 Specifically, this module aims to interlink the biological principles of cellular physiology (in normal and diseased states) with the mathematical tools required for their analysis and modelling.
 This course links with knowledge acquired in the “Fundamentals of Biotechnology” and “Dynamic Behaviour of Process Systems” modules.
 The course presents both relevant background biological knowledge, as well as modelling tools and approaches, illustrated in a range of topics.
 It is especially relevant to students with interests in Biomedical or Biological Engineering, as well as students with interests in systems engineering, or modelling in general.